 Its value is determined by device capabilities.

 Each octet represents the highest S1G-MCS supported (for Rx) on the number of streams represented by the octet position (e.g., first octet represents 1 stream, second octet represents 2 streams).
 A value 0 indicates that S1G-MCSs 0-2 are supported.
 A value 1 indicates that S1G-MCSs 0-7 are supported.
 A value 2 indicates that S1G-MCSs 0-9 are supported.
 A value 3 indicates no support for that number of spatial streams.
-A value of 4 indicates that S1G-MCSs 0-12 are supported.
+A value of 4 indicates that S1G-MCSs 0-9, 11 and 12 are supported for 2 MHz wide and greater.
 For 1 MHz, MCS 10 is always supported."

 ::= { dot11S1GStationConfigEntry 4 }